aeternam-13/NotesAppFlutter/README.md

 # notesappflutter

-Notes application in with with Riverpod, Floor and MVI + Clean architecture.
+Notes application in with with Riverpod, Hive and MVI + Clean architecture.

 ## Getting Started